seabbs/MangoTest/README.md

 MangoTest
 =========

 R package containing answers to the following Mango Solutions recruitment questions.
+See `docs/index.html` for package documentation.

 Questions
 ---------